You can apply for a Temporary Work – Government Authorised Exchange visa if you:

 The fee is the same whether you’re applying from inside or outside the UK.

-You can enter the UK up to 14 days before the start date of your job.
+You can enter the UK up to 14 days before the date your job starts, as long as you do not arrive before the start date on your visa.

 What you can and cannot do